TogExe/wallpaper_thing/README.md

 # My thing to simplify wallpapers on arch
-*Sorry for the ugly code i was probably too lazy*
---
-all you need is the sh and to have installed steam via
+*Sorry for the ugly code i was probably too tired to make something clean* -- all you need is the sh and to have installed steam via
 ```pacman -S steam```